quioteframework/quioteframework.github.io/src/content/docs/getting-started/introduction.md

 Quiote is a PHP 8.5+ MVC framework descended from [Agavi](https://www.agavi.org/) — itself a fork of Mojavi, one of the earliest PHP MVC frameworks.
 It targets **large, long-lived applications** where developers need fine-grained control over behaviour.

 :::note[Pre-alpha]
-Quiote is currently pre-alpha (v1.0.0-pre-alpha1).
+Quiote is currently pre-alpha (`vendor/bin/quiote --version` reports `2.0.0-dev`).
 The API may change before a stable release.
 :::

 ## Where the name comes from